-CIT on taxable income of nonresident legal entities operating without a permanent establishment in the Republic of Kazakhstan is withheld at the source of payment by the tax agent, i.e. the person paying the income.
-Income of such nonresident legal entities from Kazakhstan sources not related to a permanent establishment is taxable at the following rates:
+Tax (Withholding Tax or WHT) on Kazakhstan sourced income of nonresident legal entities operating without a permanent establishment in the Republic of Kazakhstan is withheld at the source of payment by the tax agent, i.e. the person paying the income, at the following rates:

-1) income of a person incorporated in a 20% tax haven recognized by the Tax Code as income of a nonresident from Kazakhstan sources 15% 2) income from value growth, interest, compensations. rovalty and insurance premiums under risk insurance policies 5% 3) income from international transportation services, insurance premiums under risk reinsurance policies; capital gain arising from the sale of shares/interests in the legal entities participating in the Astana Hub International Technological Park, and dividends received from such legal entities

-4) other income recognized by the Tax

-Code as nonresidents' income from
+1) income from international transportation services, insurance premiums under risk reinsurance policies; capital gain arising from the sale of shares/interests in the legal entities participating in the Astana Hub International Technological Park, and dividends received from such legal entities 5% 2) capital gain, interest, compensations, royalty and insurance premiums under risk insurance policies 15% 3) income of a person incorporated/ registered in a tax haven country recognized by the Tax Code as Kazakhstan sourced income of a nonresident 20% 4) other income recognized by the Tax Code as Kazakhstan sourced income of a nonresident 20%

-Kazakhstan sources

-The payment procedure and rates of the corporate income tax subject to withholding at the source of payment largely depend on whether the Republic of Kazakhstan and the home state of the foreign legal entity operating without a permanent establishment have signed an international treaty on avoidance of double taxation and prevention of evasion of taxes on income or property (capital).
-In this regard, subject to certain conditions, a tax agent (a resident of the Republic of Kazakhstan) may pay income to a foreign company operating in Kazakhstan without a permanent establishment free from CIT.
+The payment procedure and rates of the WHT subject to withholding at the source of payment largely depend on whether the Republic of Kazakhstan and the home state of the foreign legal entity receiving income from Kazakhstan sources have signed an international treaty on avoidance of double taxation and prevention of evasion of taxes on income or property (capital).
+In this regard, subject to certain conditions, a tax agent (a resident of the Republic of Kazakhstan) may pay income to a foreign company operating in Kazakhstan without a permanent establishment free from WHT.
 Besides, international treaties may provide for lower income tax rates compared to the national laws of the contracting states.
 Pursuant to the Tax Code, if an international treaty ratified by the Republic of Kazakhstan provides for rules different from those contained in its tax legislation, the rules of such international treaty shall apply.
-It should be noted that Kazakhstan tax legislation determines the procedure for administration and application of international treaties.
-A failure to comply with such procedure entails invalidation of certain international treaty applications.
+It should be noted that Kazakhstan tax legislation determines the procedure for administration and application of international treaty applications.

-As at 1 April 2020, the Republic of Kazakhstan has signed double tax treaties with Austria, Azerbaijan, Armenia, Belarus, Belgium, Bulgaria, Canada, China, Croatia, Czech Republic, Cyprus (tax exemption to apply from 1 January 2021), Estonia, Finland, France, Germany, Great Britain, Georgia, Hungary, India, Indonesia, Iran, Italy, Japan, Korea, Kyrgyzstan, Latvia, Lithuania, Luxemburg, Macedonia, Malaysia, Moldova, Mongolia, Netherlands, Norway, Pakistan, Poland, Qatar, Russia, Romania, Saudi Arabia, Serbia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Tajikistan, Turkmenistan, Turkey, UAE, United States, Uzbekistan, Ukraine and

-Vietnam.
-The double tax treaty with Croatia is signed but still pending ratification.
-The double tax treaties with Kuwait and Cyprus are still pending execution and subsequent ratification.
+As at 1 April 2021, the Republic of Kazakhstan has signed double tax treaties with Austria, Azerbaijan, Armenia, Belarus, Belgium, Bulgaria, Canada, China, Czech Republic, Cyprus, Estonia, Finland, France, Germany, Great Britain, Georgia, Hungary, India, Iran, Italy, Japan, Korea, Kyrgyzstan, Latvia, Lithuania, Luxemburg, Macedonia, Malaysia, Moldova, Mongolia, Netherlands, Norway, Pakistan, Poland, Qatar, Russia, Romania, Saudi Arabia, Serbia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Tajikistan, Turkmenistan, Turkey, UAE, United States, Uzbekistan, Ukraine and Vietnam.
+The double tax treaties with Kuwait, Indonesia, Egypt and Israel are still pending execution and subsequent ratification.